VelasquezAlejandro044/database-exercises/til.md

 ## 09/30/2021

 "Don't misuse statistics the way a drunk person misuses a lamp-post -- for support rather than for illumination"

+## 10/01/2021
+Python is life.

+## 10/04/2021
+ while loops are used whenyou don't want to stop untill achieving the desired results

+ ## 10/05/2021
+Today I learned about Iris Gonzales an untrepreneaur from San Antionio that hasa been workin in data science for over 25 years.